A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Porto Airport

-The Porto Airport, Francisco Sa Carneiro Airport (OPO), is located north of the city.
-Visitors to Porto can use public transport, Uber, taxis or pre-arranged private transport to get to and from the city.
+The modern Porto Airport, Francisco Sa Carneiro Aeroporto (OPO), is located north of the city center.
+Served by major European airlines and low-cost carriers, there are also direct flights from the US to Porto year-round.
+After landing in Porto you should use the Metro, Uber or pre-arranged private transport to get to your accommodations.

 Getting Around Porto

-Despite the hills, Porto is a fairly easy city to get around on foot.
-A Porto Map – like this one! – will aid in getting around the city.
-Additionally, there is a network of public transportation that includes buses, trams and metro lines.
-Find out more on the official Porto transport website
+If you can handle the hills, Porto is fairly easy to get around on foot.
+Studying a Porto Map – like this one – in advance will aid you in navigating the city.
+Additionally, there is a robust network of public transportation in Porto that includes buses and rail

 Where To Stay in Porto, Portugal

 There are numerous options when it comes to Porto accommodations.
-Guests can choose from luxurious hotels, affordable Airbnb apartments and bargain hostels.
+Guests can choose from luxurious Porto hotels, affordable apartments and bargain hostels.

-On our first trip to Porto, we had a short visit and decided to stay at the well-located Hotel da Bolsa in the city center.
-We loved being in the heart of Porto’s tourist district and our upper-level room had a Douro River view.
+On our first short visit to Porto, we stayed at the well-located Hotel da Bolsa in the Ribeira District.
+While the property could use a refurbishment, we loved being in the heart of Porto’s most popular tourist area and our upper-level room had a Douro River view!

-Start your search for the best hotels in Porto on Booking.com!
+Start your search for top hotels in Porto on Booking.com – but read our Best Hotels at Best Rates article first!

-What You Will Need For Your Trip to Portugal
+What You Need For Your Trip to Portugal

-We also have a few last travel tips and our best packing hacks for your trip to Porto!
-We share more packing advice – like Why Packing Cubes are Essential and my Ultimate Packing List – on our Packing Tips blog page.
-Need a Packing Checklist?
-Get your FREE Packing Checklist here
+Now onto our packing hacks for your trip to Porto.
+We share more packing advice – like why Packing Cubes are Essential along with our Ultimate Packing List – on our dedicated Packing Tips Page.
+Also, go ahead and grab your Free Packing Checklist!

-Our Porto Itinerary includes a lot of walking – it’s the best way to see the city sights!
-Be sure to pack a pair of comfortable city walking shoes for your trip.
-I like to wear lightweight shoes, like these by Columbia – and Kris is most comfortable exploring cities in his Merrell shoes.
+Our Porto Itinerary includes a lot of walking – it’s really the ideal way to see the city.
+Just be sure to pack a pair of comfortable travel shoes so you’re ready for the hills, stairs and cobblestones!
+I like to wear lightweight walking shoes, like these by Columbia – and Kris prefers these trail shoes by Merrell.

 Appropriate Clothing to Pack for Porto

 Porto is incredibly photogenic!
-We strongly recommend capturing the sights of the city with a real camera (rather than your phone camera).
-We travel with a Canon Rebel and use an everyday 18-135mm lens.
-A fantastic budget camera option for beginner photographers, the Canon Rebel comes with a bundle of accessories!
+We recommend capturing the stunning sights with a real travel camera rather than your phone.
+We shoot with a Canon Rebel and a 18-135mm lens.
+It’s also a fantastic budget camera option for beginner photographers, as it comes with a bundle of accessories!

-Staying connected is important for things like looking up directions, ordering an Uber or checking restaurant reviews.
-We use a GlocalMe Mobile Wifi Hotspot so that we can be connected anywhere we travel!
+Staying connected is important for things like looking up directions, ordering an Uber, checking restaurant reviews and making reservations.
+We use Pocket WiFi for Travel so that we can be connected the minute we land off that long flight.

 Day Pack for your Trip to Porto

 We highly recommend carrying a great day bag to organize and secure all of your everyday travel items.
-While we’re talking bags, get our advice on the Backpack Vs Suitcase debate!
+While we’re talking packing, get our advice on the Backpack Vs Suitcase debate!

 Travel Insurance for Portugal

-In addition to insuring trip cancellations, travel insurance may cover lost luggage, unexpected illness or injury while abroad.
+In addition to trip cancellations, insurance may cover lost luggage, unexpected illness or injury while abroad.
 Find out more about coverage and rates with World Nomads.

 Tile Art Inside Sao Bento Train Station, Porto, Portugal

 Do you need to choose between Lisbon or Porto?
 To be honest, it would be difficult for us to pick one city over the other.
-If at all possible, we would recommend including both cities in your Portugal itinerary!
-For example, if you are planning a Week in Porto Itinerary, rather than spending all 7 days in Porto, we recommend splitting your time between Porto and Lisbon.
+If at all possible, we would recommend including both!
+For example, if you are planning a Week in Porto Itinerary, consider splitting your time between Porto and Lisbon.

 Start planning your trip to Portugal!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel tips?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com